logicalperson0/printf/README.md

 ## Usage

-For useit you need all the files in the repository.
+For useit you need all the files in the repository!